VTUL/fcrepo4-ansible/readme.md

 Currently, only local databases are tested.
 Thus, ensure `project_db_host` does not point to a remote PostgreSQL server.

+### Python 3

+Currently, this Ansible is setup to have only Python 3 installed.

 ## Maintainers

 Current maintainers: